The Four Conditions To Increase Your Motivation

-I heard expressions “I need some motivation” and “I just don’t have any motivation to do this” many times.
-It would be nice to wake up, get a cup of motivation and go on with the day.
+I’ve heard expressions like “I need more motivation” and “I just don’t have enough motivation to do this” many times.
+And I’m sure you have heard them too.
+Of course, it would be nice to wake up, get a cup of motivation, and go on with your day.
 Unfortunately, this is not how it works.
 Motivation is not something we can get.
-Let me explain.
+Let me explain what I mean.

 How To Understand and Empower An Introvert

 Across all industries, prospects that are open, engaging, and sociable tend to be preferred by hiring committees.
 High demand for these traits are mostly bad news for introverts.
 Being stereotyped, introverts are often labeled as shy, indecisive, and remote.
 In this post, we would like to clear away some of the misconceptions about the main characteristics and behavioral patterns of introverts.
 In addition, we include several approaches for helping an introvert have a happier social life.